michaelmuthomi/CHEMOLEX_APPLICATION/README.md

 ### Customer Module
 - [ ] Registration approved by admin
-- [ ] Change state in registration form to country
+- [x] Change state in checkout to country
 - [ ] M-PESA as a payment method
 - [ ] Credit Card validation
 - [ ] Notifications